The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Interest runs from the normal due date for payment to the day before payment is actually received by HMRC.

-From 2015/16, interest is also charged on any late paid Class 2 NIC, with the normal due date being 31 January after the end of the tax year.
+Interest is also charged on any late paid Class 2 NIC, with the normal due date being 31 January after the end of the tax year.

 HMRC charges interest at an annual rate which can be found by adding 2.5% to the Bank of England base rate.
 As the interest figure is calculated on a daily basis, the annual rate is multiplied by the number of days in the period divided by the number of days in the year to give the adjusted figure.